ahmadaghazadeh/BaseKnowledge/kotlin/kotlin.md

 * The handler is called every time you assign to the property (after the assignment has been performed).
 It has three parameters: the property being assigned to, **the old value, and the new value**:

+* If you want to intercept assignments and veto them, use vetoable() instead of observable().
+The handler passed to vetoable will be called before the assignment of a new property value.

 ```kotlin
 import kotlin.properties.Delegates